fundacionctic/connector-building-blocks/docs/index.md

   * [Docker](https://www.docker.com/products/docker-desktop/): All services, including the connector, will be deployed as Docker containers.
   * [Taskfile](https://taskfile.dev/): We'll use Taskfile as a task runner in this example to simplify the deployment process and ensure its reproducibility.
   * Python and [Poetry](https://python-poetry.org/): To run the example scripts.
 * To simplify the example, no authentication will be used.
-Nevertheless, it's worth noting that the connector will eventually support authentication via W3C Verifiable Credentials (VC) for real-world scenarios.
+Nevertheless, it's worth noting that the connector supports authentication based on Self-Sovereign Identity (SSI) principles for more realistic scenarios.

 > [!NOTE]
 > This example assumes that all commands are executed on the same machine.

-### Configuration and Deployment
+## Configuration and Deployment

 > [!IMPORTANT]
 > The default configuration of the example relies on `host.docker.internal` resolving to the host IP address.
 However, this may not be the case if you're using Linux.
 If that's the case, please ensure that `host.docker.internal` is added to your `/etc/hosts` file: